Kerbas-ad-astra/Buffalo-old/GameData/WildBlueIndustries/Buffalo/Readme.txt

 ---REVISION HISTORY---

+0.1.3

+With this update, the Buffalo also gets some new additions; some mini RCS motors (with sound effects!) and a couple of animated arms (static animations, sorry) to help with asteroid exploration.
+There's also a couple of bug fixes for the Wagon and Buckboards, the graphics glitch with the crew cab has been fixed.
+Sorry, no custom wheels- yet.

+New parts
+- Added the 5-Way Mini RCS Thruster.
+This is particularly helpful for exploration craft maneuvering around large objects like asteroids.
+It even has sound effects!
+You can change the volume or disable the sound effects by opening the Settings window.
+To do that, press Mod B simultaneously (Mod is the Modifier key, which defaults to Alt on Windows).

+- Added the Buffalo Grappler Arm.
+Just like the stock Advanced Grabbing Unit, the Grappler Arm is useful for grabbing things like asteroids.

+- Added the Asteroid Resource Composition Scanner (ARCS).
+This arm works like the stock Surface Scanning Module, but only for asteroids.
+However, it tells you the entire composition of an asteroid instead of just its Ore content.
+Simply right-click on the part and click Scan Asteroid to get its composition.

+Buffalo Crew Cab & Wagon
+- The integrated solar panels are now more durable.
+If the solar panel breaks, so has your part.

+Buffalo Command Cab
+- Increased the crash tolerance slightly and made it consistent with the Wagon and Crew Cab.

+Chassis End Unit
+- Added a storage tank with some storage capacity.

+Buckboards
+- Buckboards show up in the Buffalo parts category again.

+Bug Fixes
+- Increased the Wagon's storage slot capacity to 8x8.
+- All Buckboards can now be mounted to the flatbeds.
+- You can now see out of both windows in the crew cabin from either seat.

 0.1.2

 This release fixes a number of issues that resulted from separating the Buffalo out of Pathfinder.
 It also introduces two new Buckboard storage containers, and a couple of new parts for the Buffalo.
 Finally, the Buffalo Crew Cabin and Buffalo Command Cab have been improved.